delivel-tech/RatedLayoutsFork/README.md

 # Rated Layouts

-A <cl>community-run & standalone</c> Rating System that focus on rating <cb>Classic Layout Levels</c>!
+A <cl>community-run & standalone</c> <cg>rating System</c> that focus on rating specificly <cb>Layout Levels</c>!

-This mod intergretes with the current rating system and improved <cr>Demon Ratings</c> by providing a more accurate representation of a level's difficulty as well as introducing a new rating system specifically for classic layout levels.
+This mod adds a new rating system that focuses on layout design and gameplay rather than decoration and effects. <cy>Layout/Gameplay creators</c> now have a platform to get their levels rated and recognized.

-<cr>**Official Rated Levels won't be included,</c> <co>but Layout Platformers will be coming soon!</c>**
+<cr>**This won't replace/conflict with existing rating systems nor officially rated levels will be included in this mod!**</c>

 <co>**You can find the Rated Layouts by clicking the Blue star button at the bottom left of the Creator Layer or Level Search Layer!**</c>

 ## Features

 - **Layout Rating System**: Rates levels based on layout design, and fun gameplay.
 It doesn't focus on the decoration and more on the actual gameplay of the level!
-- **New Blueprint Stars**: Earn blueprint stars by completing rated layout levels!
+- **New Blueprint Stars**: Earn blueprint stars by completing classic rated layout levels!
 - **New Blueprint Creator Points**: Earn Blueprint Creator Points whenever you get a rated layout level!
 - **Seamless Integration**: Works alongside the existing rating system, this won't replace the current rating system but rather provide an alternative.
 - **Improved Demon Ratings**: More accurate demon ratings by introducing new difficulty value, making demons has more value depending on their actual difficulty.